 It is important for the student to understand their responsibility in order to fulfill the essential elements of each course, as soon as possible.
 Therefore, it is the obligation of the Disability Services staff to collaborate directly with faculty to ensure student access, while maintaining the essential academic requirements.
 As a part of this process specific to each course and this accommodation, reasonable flexibility must be determined and documented.
 If a requirement is essential to the course, program and/or activity would be compromised by the provision of this accommodation, the accommodation is not considered reasonable.
-Faculty are required to submit the completed Flexible Attendance/Deadline Agreement to the Disability Services office and the finalized copy is then disseminated to all parties.
+The "Flexible Attendance/Deadline Agreement" (template) is emailed to faculty members who have a student in their course who approved this specific accommodation.
+Faculty are required to complete the form and submit it to the Disability Services office.
+The finalized copy is then disseminated to all parties.

-Note: a withdrawal or an incomplete may need to be considered if absences become excessive and the student is unable to fulfill the essential elements of the course.
+Note: A withdrawal or an incomplete may need to be considered if absences become excessive and the student is unable to fulfill the essential elements of the course.